 Amazing Ancient Chumash Cave Paintings In California Offer Insight Into Ancient Shamanism And Supernatural Beliefs

-The Chumash people lived present Santa Barbara, Ventura, and San Luis Obispo between 1300 to 1804 C.E.
+The Chumash people lived in present Santa Barbara, Ventura, and San Luis Obispo between 1300 to 1804 C.E.
 They were a maritime, hunter-gatherer society whose livelihood was based on the sea.
 They developed excellent skills for catching fish, shellfish, and other marine mammals.
 Beyond fishing, however, they were also skilled in creating rock art.

 Chumash People And Shamans

 The Chumash people shared a special bond with nature.
-They considered caves, rocks, and water sources to be very powerful, and their shamans saw them as a "portal to the sacred realm where they could enter the supernatural.
+They considered caves, rocks, and water sources very powerful, and their shamans saw them as a "portal to the sacred realm where they could enter the supernatural.

 The word shaman originates from the Tungus tribe in Siberia.
 Anthropologists coined this term and have used it to refer to the spiritual and ceremonial leaders among indigenous cultures worldwide.